Airman: Etymology and mainstream usage

 Today, "airman" is a term common throughout the world and particularly in the English speaking countries, "aviator" is used primarily in New Zealand and the United States, and "airwomen" formally in the United Kingdom.
 The term "airwomen" had a less-well documented early historical role, but in the modern world work at identical tasks and have obtained considerable respect for their achievements in aviation.
 "Airman" is also used by the Federal Aviation Administration.

-Because of the time and physical ability also needed to develop necessary skills, historic aviators often began flying as young men serving military roles including both World War I and World War II.
-Today, an airman is usually an adult.
-Responsibility for flying and managing and maintaining aircraft is considered inappropriate for children or early adolescents.
-Boys and girls growing up in an aircraft environment may learn to fly and perform basic aviation skills as soon as they are physically able, usually under adult supervision at the age of 13 but may be at any age.
-Such youths, by their late teens, are often given responsibilities after prolonged exposure and can fly without supervision by adults.